-Electronic, and, Necessary Government Data Act; 8 OMB Circular No. A-130 "Managing Information as a Strategic Resource;" 9 and OMB Memorandum M-13-13, "Open Data Policy-Managing Information as an Asset," 10 which require agencies to collect and create information in a way that supports public transparency as well as downstream, secondary information dissemination and processing by third parties, thereby making government information accessible, discoverable, and usable.
+Information as a Strategic Resource"; 12 OMB Memorandum M-13-13, "Open Data Policy-Managing Information as an Asset"; 13 and other relevant authorities that require agencies to collect and create information in a way that supports public transparency as well as downstream, secondary information dissemination and processing by third parties, thereby making government information accessible, discoverable, and usable.

-Agencies should also follow forthcoming OMB guidance to agencies, pursuant to section 5 of Executive Order 13859, regarding discovery and usability of Federal data and models for non-Federal use.
+Agencies should also follow OMB guidance to agencies, pursuant to section 5 of Executive Order 13859, regarding discovery and usability of Federal data and models for non-Federal use.
 Agencies may also review their existing disclosure protocols to determine if it is appropriate to make more data public, as well as provide more granular data, rather than aggregate data.
-In increasing data access, agencies should not lose sight of the legal and policy requirements regarding the protection of sensitive information and vital public interests, such as privacy, security, and national economic competitiveness.
-11
+In increasing data access, agencies should not lose sight of the legal and policy requirements regarding the protection of sensitive information and vital public interests, such as privacy, security, and national economic competitiveness.14